selwr/sequel/README.md

 The page numbers given in the contents refer to the absolute page number of the report, ***including all pages***.

-The highest value of a particular metric in each column is surrounded with curly braces to illustrate its size.
+The highest value of a particular metric in each column is surrounded by curly braces to illustrate its size.

 ## Future